Amy Schumer Reveals The Gender Of First Baby With Chris Fischer

 The expecting actress posted the news alongside a photo of her with husband Chris Fischer sitting together in a doctor’s waiting room filled with toys.

-As Schumer comes closer to the end of her final trimester the comedian has been vocal on social media about the difficulty of what has seemingly been a never-ending pregnancy.
+As Schumer comes closer to the end of her final trimester, the comedian has been vocal on social media about the difficulty of what has seemingly been a never-ending pregnancy.

-In one picture, she is shown sitting in a doctor’s office, with a yellow T-shirt reading “I Hate Mondays” pulled up to display her prominent baby bump as she stares into the mirror.
+In one picture on Instagram, she is shown sitting in a doctor’s office wearing a yellow T-shirt reading “I Hate Mondays” pulled up to display her prominent baby bump as she stares into the mirror.

 To her left is an image of a sonogram on a computer screen, with her husband engrossed in his phone on her right.
 She wrote jokingly in the caption about how it must be annoying to everyone that it feels like she’s been pregnant for a long time.
 She asked at the end to guess how she feels, “mother f****rs!”